Editorial: Fulfilling our basic needs - BC Local News

-Affordable housing is a hot topic in Penticton right now, as it is in many communities.
+Affordable housing is a hot topic right now in many communities.
 It’s not new, it’s a problem that communities have always had to deal with, to a greater or lesser degree; lack of suitable housing is a problem that will likely always be with us.

 The availability of suitable housing drifts over time.
 Developers are business people, and there is little profit in building housing to accommodate the poorest members of our society.
 Building units with high-end prices is usually accompanied by high-end profits.